 Federal regulations require that the metropolitan planning area (MPA) boundary contain the urbanized area defined by the U.S. Census Bureau and the contiguous area expected to become urbanized within the 20-year forecast period.
-The region's MPA boundary, approved by the CMAP Board and MPO Policy Committee in March 2013, encompasses Cook, DuPage, Kane, Kendall, Lake, McHenry and Will counties, Aux Sable Township in Grundy County and Somonauk and Sandwich Townships in DeKalb County.
-The MPA boundary is expected to receive approval by the Governor of the State of Illinois by June first.
+The region's MPA boundary, which received the Governor's approval in September 2014, encompasses Cook, DuPage, Kane, Kendall, Lake, McHenry and Will counties, Aux Sable Township in Grundy County and Somonauk and Sandwich Townships in DeKalb County.